geoschem/GCClassic/docs/source/gcc-guide/02-build/get-code-steps.rst

-When you fetch the code in the GEOS-Chem and HEMCO submodules with the :command:`git submodule update --init --recursive` command (cf :ref:`get-code-steps-fetch`), the GEOS-Chem and HEMCO submodule codes will be in **detached HEAD state**.
+When you fetch the code in the GEOS-Chem and HEMCO submodules with the :command:`git submodule update --init --recursive` command (as previously described in :ref:`get-code-steps-fetch`), the GEOS-Chem and HEMCO submodule codes will be in **detached HEAD state**.
 In other words, the code is checked out but a branch is not created.
 Adding new code to a detached HEAD state is very dangerous and should be avoided.
 You should instead make a branch at the same point as the detached HEAD, and then add your own